Rose Revolution: International involvement

-Groups, particularly those that were Russian-backed.
+groups, particularly those that were Russian-backed.
 The United States felt the revolution was a good opportunity to make a serious attempt in the establishment of democracy not only in Georgia, but the region it was in.
 The U.S. Agency for International Development was reported to have spent $1.5 million on modernizing Georgia's voting system.
 They also invested in 3,000 election observers throughout the country.

-One of the biggest forms of international involvement was with George Soros and the Open Society Foundation located in the United States.
-A non-governmental organization that's mission is to promote democracy, human rights, and reform in various areas, such as the economy helped in the making of Kmara, a student movement that was brought to Serbia by the foundation to get insight for the resistance, particularly training in nonviolent methods of protest.
-Translating as "Enough," it resembled a Serbian organization that played a heavy role in the Bulldozer Revolution that happened three years prior and which ended the presidency of Slobodan Milošević in Yugoslavia.

 A significant source of funding for the Rose Revolution was the network of foundations and NGOs associated with Hungarian-American billionaire financier George Soros.
 The Foundation for Defense of Democracies reports the case of a former Georgian parliamentarian who alleges that in the three months prior to the Rose Revolution, "Soros spent $42 million ramping-up for the overthrow of Shevardnadze.

 Among the personalities who worked for Soros' organizations who later assumed positions in the Georgian government are: